 As director of the program on medicines and public health at the USC Mann School, Qato focuses her research on drug utilization, access to medicines, and pharmaceutical policy both in the U.S. and globally.
 Qato recently co-authored a study analyzing the impact of the IRA’s $35/month cap on insulin fills.

-- “While reduced prices may lower spending for these specific drugs, it can also introduce several unintended consequences, including reduced rebates, higher list prices of new drugs at launch, and lower investment in the development of high-value drugs,” explained Alice Chen, senior fellow at USC Schaeffer Center and associate professor of public policy and vice dean for research at the USC Price School.
+- “While reduced prices may lower spending for these specific drugs, it can also introduce several unintended consequences, including reduced rebates, higher list prices of new drugs at launch, and lower investment in the development of high-value drugs,” explained Alice Chen, senior fellow at the USC Schaeffer Center and associate professor of public policy and vice dean for research at the USC Price School.

 Chen examines how providers respond to financial incentives, studies how regulation affects pharmaceutical markets, and considers how health spending affects health and labor indicators.
 She recently co-authored a perspective piece on how the IRA can have unintended consequences.